 Humanities scholars are performing a role that is analogous to what is called customer relations.
 They are engaged in the emotional labor of maintaining the relational fabric of institutions.
 In this context, intensive intellectual work is prohibited.
 Anyone working at higher capacity will receive complaints that they are not performing their role properly.
 They are branded as disruptive, anti-social trouble makers who pose a hazard to their institutions.
 Students won’t show up for class because the professor gives off strange vibes, and forces them to think about things they would rather not.
 Superior intellectual work ultimately results in loss of employment, because it is incompatible with the complex emotional labor of maintaining this relational fabric.
 Setting up alternative online universities will not alter this situation, because the same conditions will prevail unless there is a sustained and concerted effort to move beyond this contradiction.

 Authentic intellectual work coincides with the creative process of evolution, whereas financial control aims to prevent that evolution from occurring, and to channel energy instead into prescribed plans of development.
 This dams-up creative energy leading to dangerous backlogs, whereby intellect becomes a threatening intrusion that management must defend the institutional order against.
 This is the anti-thought structure that German idealists referred to as a Dunkverbot.
 In this scenario finance replicates the role of ancient despotism, where fear-affects become the basis for a fabulous authority that prevents creativity.
-Throughout history, fear-based authority has always been founded on the idea of ethnicity, although today this idea is concealed behind the facade of political correctness.
+Throughout history, fear-based authority has been founded on the idea of ethnicity, although today this idea is concealed behind the facade of political correctness.
 Ethnicity is the relational condition that ultimately constrains intellect within institutional limits.
 A person’s ethnicity is their symbolic position within their network of social reproduction.
 Creativity is renounced out of the fear of losing that position, and this way genuine intellect is converted into the yoke of capital as the anxiety-signal of transgression.

 This situation is not unique to neoliberalism, as originality is typically constrained in all patriarchal empires.
 Appreciating the particulars of today’s political conjuncture requires some anthropological analysis of the locus of power in modernity.
 Modernity is distinguished from traditional institutions by how it dispenses with the monopoly of despotic power.
 That traditional monopoly is what anthropologists have conceptualized as the sacred, the form of power that traditional sovereignty reserves to itself.
 Traditional states are structured to concentrate power in the hands of dominant classes, such as the priests of ancient times, and the sacred is the ethnographic concept of that reserved power.
 In ancient despotism, the powers of the sacred were concentrated in imperial courts.
 That was where all the magnitudes reached their limits, which included the limits of consumption, edifice, honor, weaponry, strength, enchantment and fortune.
 It was through these magnitudes that the sovereign embodied the attributes of the divine.
 These magnitudes represented his power to create laws, give orders, make judgments, wage wars, and kill at a whim.
 The magnitude of his life was perceived to exceed the world of the living, which placed him in the eternal ancestral realm of the dead.
 This way the creative forces of evolution were invested in the body of the sovereign.

 Capitalism has perverted the project of modernity by exempting sovereignty from functional differentiation, and thereby restoring the despotic powers of the sacred exception.
 Modernization is reduced to market liberalization, and that reduction accelerates the evolution of technology.
 Neoliberalism is partial modernity which augments the powers of the elite by equipping them with new instruments for controlling populations through image reproduction and surveillance.
 It is necessary suspend the common leftist criticisms of this process in order to appreciate the historical dialectic at work.
 The present technologies could never have evolved without the restoration of classical sovereignty.
 The powers of the sacred had to be recomposed in order to form a perspective from which such technology could be operated.
 The equipment could only come into existence with the presumption of the subject of an elite operator.
 It would even seem that no technology whatsoever could evolve amidst the interference of the autonomous value spheres of authentic modernity.
 This way it is possible to reevaluate the neoliberal developmental program from the perspective of dialectical history.
 Although such reevaluation would hinge entirely on subsequent turns of the dialectic.
-Neoliberalism is a phase where sovereignty reserves itself as an exception to modernity, and the evaluation of this phase depends on the determination of the point where that reservation is absolved in favor a more complete modernity.
+Neoliberalism is a phase where sovereignty reserves itself as an exception to modernity, and the evaluation of this phase depends on the determination of the point where that reservation is absolved in favor a return to a complete modernity.

 Initiating a new phase of modernization, raises the question of the identity of the value spheres that would differentiate.
 In this regard, it would seem that the intellect could define such an autonomous value sphere.
 This would mean that it would have to separate its own values from those of other spheres.
 So there is also the question of how it would relate structurally to other spheres.
 This future intellect would have to be distinguished from how the intellect is conceived today.
 Contemporary figures like Steve Jobs and Mark Zuckerburg represent the intellect as a purely technological function.
 This is the creativity of the developmental program of capital.
 Professional scholars in the humanities are subordinated into conformity with this program, where they play a complex role in the operation of “soft” imperialism.
 They conduct social initiations which include the training of communicative faculties, refinements of taste in accordance with prevailing ideals, and the instilling of polite sensitivity to ethical problems facing industrial development.
 Their job is to reinvigorate the human faculties which are obliterated in the course of technologically-driven evolution.
 The liberation of intellect as an autonomous value sphere would have to base itself in that legacy of the academic humanities, while recognizing how that legacy is structurally subordinate within the neoliberal phase of technology-based development.